Silver Slipper (Las Vegas): Live entertainment

-Comedian Hank Henry was a frequent entertainer at the Silver Slipper during the 1950s.
+Comedian Hank Henry was the first performer and a frequent entertainer at the Silver Slipper during the 1950s.
+Henry's revue turned into the Silver Slipper Stock Co. which over 14 years helped expand the Slipper and brought in celebrity audiences.
+Famous names appearing in the sketches included Buster Keaton, Bela Lugosi, Billy Barty, Billy Gilbert, Gogi Grant, Barbara McNair and Slapsy Maxie Rosenbloom.
 Transgender singer Christine Jorgensen also performed there in 1955.
-Other entertainers included singers Fifi D'Orsay, Nellie Lutcher and Rusty Draper, and comedians Billy Gilbert and Buster Keaton.
+Other entertainers included singers Fifi D'Orsay, Nellie Lutcher and Rusty Draper.
 A weekly boxing series, Strip Fight of the Week, took place at the Silver Slipper from the 1960s to 1982.

 A 400-seat showroom, the Gaiety Theatre, opened on August 3, 1966.
 Another venue, the Red Garter Lounge, was also added.
 The casino hosted several burlesque shows, including Minsky's Burlesque (1965–1967), and Wonderful World of Burlesque (1968–1973).

 Drag queen Kenny Kerr opened a show, titled Boy-lesque, at the theater in 1977.
 It featured a variety of female impersonators, including Kerr, who portrayed singers such as Barbra Streisand and Cher.
 The show was a hit for the Silver Slipper, and continued running for the next 11 years, up until the casino's closure.